5.3 |

 with truth.
 It has been said before, for example, that 'relatedness,

 like truth, is a primitive notion'.
-Looking at it the

-other way around, it may be interesting to ask certain questions
+Looking at it the other way around, it may be interesting to ask some

-of this sort, and will be considered first here.
+and will be considered here first.

 Just as some philosophers (but no human in the street) regard